chriswendt/ietf/passport/draft-ietf-stir-passport.md

 ~~~~~~~~~~
 {
   "dest":{
     "tn":["12125551212"],
     "uri":["sip:alice@example.com",
       "sip:bob@example.net"]
   },
-    "iat":"1443208345",
+  "iat":1443208345,
   "orig":{"tn":"12155551212"}
 }
 ~~~~~~~~~~

 ### "mky" - Media Key claim {#mky}

 Some protocols that use PASSporT may also want to protect media security keys delivered within their signaling in order to bind those keys to the identities established in the signaling layers.
 The "mky" is an optional PASSporT claim defining the assertion of media key fingerprints carried in SDP {{RFC4566}} via the "a=fingerprint" attribute {{RFC4572}} Section 5.
-This claim can support either a single or multiple fingerprints appearing in a single SDP body corresponding to one or more media streams offered.
+This claim can support either a single or multiple fingerprints appearing in a single SDP body corresponding to one or more media streams offered as defined in {{I-D.ietf-mmusic-4572-update}}.

-The "mky" claim MUST be formatted in a JSON form including the "alg" and "dig" claims with the corresponding algorithm and hexadecimal values.
+The "mky" claim MUST be formatted as a JSON object with an array including the "alg" and "dig" claims with the corresponding algorithm and hexadecimal values.
 If there is more than one fingerprint value associated with different media streams in SDP, the fingerprint values MUST be constructed as a JSON array denoted by bracket characters.
 For the "dig" claim, the claim value MUST be the hash hexadecimal value without any colons.

-The "mky" claim is a JSON object with a claim name of "mky" and a claim value of a JSON array.
-The "mky" claim value JSON array MUST contain JSON objects with exactly one of both corresponding "alg" and "dig" claim objects.
-The order of the JSON array should be in lexicographic order of the "alg" claims first followed by the corresponding lexicographic order of the "dig" claim values when there is repeated "alg" claims.
-Within each of the "mky" claim array objects the claim objects MUST have "alg" first and "dig" second.
+The "mky" claim is a JSON object with a claim name of "mky" and a claim value of a JSON array denoted by brackets.
+The "mky" claim value JSON array MUST be constructed as follows:

+1. Take each "a=fingerprint" lines carried in the SDP.
+2. Sort the lines based on the UTF8 encoding of the concatenation of the "alg" and "dig" claim value strings.
+3. Encode the array in the order of the sorted lines, where each "mky" array element is a JSON object with two elements corresponding to the "alg" and "dig" objects, with "alg" first and "dig" second.

 An example claim with "mky" claim is as follows: